Anjali2192/scraping_dynamic_websites/README.md

 - Learn how to interact with login forms using Selenium.
 - Handle **pagination** in dynamic web pages using WebDriver waits and navigation logic.
 - Use explicit waits to avoid common timing issues.
+- Deal with **infinite scrolling** and dynamic loading with delays.

 ---